Advent at Apostles

 Advent Week Three

-Tuesday December 24 @ 4pm // Childcare provided for 3 and under
+Wednesday December 24 @ 4pm // Family Service with Childcare provided for 3 and under